sordina/sordina.github.io/_drafts/conversation_assassination.markdown

 	Jules: Yeah.
 I will.

-The thing about Tarantino's dialogues is that the move.
+The thing about Tarantino's dialogues is that they move.
 This stagnated and died.
 There was a disagreement, but the motivations weren't explored.
 The implications weren't looked at, and there was no real attempt at resolution.
 This could